mhartl/git-utils/README.md

     cd ~/repos/git-utils
     git open

-If `git open` opens a browser window with this `README`, the installation worked.
+If `git open` opens a browser window with this `README`, then the installation worked.